code3-dev/x2j/README.md

 # Make sure gomobile is installed
 # Requires Android SDK to be installed
 ./mobile.sh
-# Select option 1 for Android library
+# Select option 1 for Android library (AAR and JAR)
 ```

 ### iOS